 Reference Maps

-Reference maps, like any map, should have at minimum an explanatory title, north arrow, scale, legend, and data source statement.
+Reference maps, like any map, should have at minimum an explanatory title, north arrow, scale, legend, map author and data source statement.
 If there are only one or two data layers which are intuitively symbolized and clearly marked, a legend is sometimes unnecessary.

 Other reference maps include road atlases, pocket atlases, or transport specific maps such as the below cycling map of Vancouver.
 The reference map most often used in your everyday is Google Maps.